If you're moving or dissatisfied with your current internet service provider, then you're probably on the lookout for a new internet service provider.

 Overall, FiOS is a great value for your dollar, but only until you reach the 150 Mbps tier.
 Unfortunately, there is a rapid increase in price between the 150/150 and 300/300 tiers, from $69.99 to $169.99.
 And for the 500 Mbps tier? $269.99.
 So if you're a personal user, you may want to stave off from the 300 Mbps and 500 Mbps tiers.
 Most likely, you'll need no more than the 150 Mbps download and upload speeds.

-Optimum internet features different pricing in comparison to most providers.
+Optimum's internet packages feature different pricing in comparison to most providers.
 The base price to use Optimum's internet service is $59.95 monthly, though you will be charged between $4.95 and $55 extra, depending on your desired speed.

 So if you opt for the 300/35 Mbps option, you will be paying $114.95, excluding taxes and other service fees.
 With the free modem, you are saving more money, so if you're aiming for faster download speeds at lower prices - unless you're concerned about the upload speeds - then you should consider Optimum Cable.
 That being said, you'll receive a better bargain with Verizon FiOS if you opt for anything lower than the 200 Mbps download tier.